Deerdev/Quiver-to-Obsidian/README.md

 ![cover](https://raw.github.com/Deerdev/Quiver-to-Obsidian/main/cover.png)

-It's a node.js CLI to convert a Quiver library to an Obsidian library.
+`Quiver-to-Obsidian` is a node.js CLI to convert a Quiver library to an Obsidian library.

 ## Features

 - Convert all the Quiver notes to markdown files
-  - Also convert the content of the text cell to markdown
+  - Also convert the text cell of the content to markdown
 - Move all the resource files to the root dir `resources` of the new Obsidian library
-- Add default extra png to the resource file which is missing file extension
+- Add default file extension `.png` to the resource file which is missing file extension
 - [Option] Replace some unknown image ext to png

 ## Install